 Discharge Instructions for Liver Biopsy

-You had a procedure called liver biopsy.
+You had a procedure called a liver biopsy.
 A healthcare provider used a special needle to remove a small piece of tissue from your liver.
-Then it was examined for signs of damage or disease.
-A liver biopsy is ordered after other tests have shown that your liver is not working properly.
-You may also have a liver biopsy when liver disease is suspected, to determine whether there is too much iron in the liver, or to rule out cancer.
+Then it was looked at for signs of damage or disease.
+A liver biopsy is ordered after other tests have shown that your liver is not working correctly.
+You may also have a liver biopsy when liver disease is suspected.
+This is to find out if your liver has too much iron.
+It can also be done to rule out cancer.

 Home care